-With the winter holiday season behind us and Valentine’s Day on the horizon, you might think that new year’s celebrations are over.
-Well, not quite yet!
-On February 12, 2021, the new moon marks the beginning of a holiday celebrated with a cornucopia of color, dance, light, family, and, of course, food: Lunar New Year!
-Often referred to in Western cultures as “Chinese New Year,” this holiday year ushers in the Year of the Ox.
+Often referred to in Western cultures as “Chinese New Year,” this year ushers in the Year of the Tiger.
 Lunar New Year isn’t constrained to just one day.
-On the contrary, the main part of the celebrations lasts 11 days, culminating with the Lantern Festival on the 26th of February.
+On the contrary, the celebrations last almost two weeks, culminating with the Lantern Festival on February 15th.

 Widely celebrated across the world, Lunar New Year has a rich symbolism and numerous ancient legends associated with it.
-But if you’re new to celebrating Chinese New Year, you likely have so many questions: What colors should you wear or use in a festive flyer?
-What are common Lunar New Year greetings for family and coworkers?
-What’s the meaning behind the red lanterns and animals associated with each year?
-Most importantly, how do you celebrate with your family?
-We’ve compiled all of the answers for you here!
+But if you’re new to celebrating Chinese New Year, you might have many questions: What colors should you use in a greeting card?
+What are common Lunar New Year greetings?
+What’s the meaning behind the red lanterns, Chinese zodiac, and animals associated with each year?
+Most importantly, how do you celebrate with your family and friends?
+We’ve compiled all of the answers for you here.

 If you know a thing or two about ancient cultural holidays, you probably know that many were closely linked to natural occurrences like the changing of seasons.
 For example, many western societies follow a Gregorian or solar calendar that is based on a single rotation of the Earth around the Sun.
 However, there are also lunar calendars that are based on the phases of the moon.

-Lunar New Year, which originated in China around 3,500 years ago, is usually celebrated on the second new moon after the Winter Solstice, sometime between the 21st of January and the 20th of February.
+Lunar New Year, which originated in China around 3,500 years ago, is usually celebrated on the second new moon after the Winter Solstice, sometime between late January and the middle of February.
 The exact date changes every year since it’s based on the lunar cycle.

-Each Lunar New Year is named after one of 12 animals that, according to ancient legend, managed to take part in a race the Emperor organized.
+Every Lunar New Year is named after one of 12 animals that make up the Chinese zodiac.
+According to ancient legend, an Emperor held a race for these 12 animals.
 First came the rat, then the ox, followed by the tiger, rabbit, dragon, snake, horse, goat, monkey, rooster, dog, and finally, the pig.
-According to Chinese astrology, if the year ends with 0 or 1, it’s the year of Metal, if with 2 or 3 it’s the year of Water, 4 or 5 indicates the year of Wood, 6 or 7 is the year of Fire, and 8 or 9 is the year of Earth.
+According to Chinese astrology, if the year ends with 0 or 1, it’s the year of Metal, if with 2 or 3 it’s the year of Water.
+A Year ending in 4 or 5 indicates the year of Wood, 6 or 7 is the year of Fire, and 8 or 9 is the year of Earth.
 Each year also has associated lucky traits, numbers, colors, and even directions.
-Put this all together and you can see that Lunar New Year in 2021 is the celebration of the Metal Ox.
+Put this all together and you can see that Lunar New Year in 2022 is the celebration of the Water Tiger.

 Lunar New Year is celebrated in several Asian countries, each with its own traditions.
 This includes China, Singapore, North and South Korea, Vietnam, and Thailand.
 It’s also celebrated in cities with a significant Chinese population, such as London, New York, San Francisco, and Vancouver.